-- 1) Connect a standard network patch cable to one or both Ethernet ports on the PDU. - If the two Ethernet ports have different speeds, use the higher speed port for network connection. - 2) Connect the other end of the cable to your LAN.
+- 1. Connect a standard network patch cable to one or both Ethernet ports on the PDU. - If one Ethernet port is higher speed, use the higher speed port for network connection. - 2.
+Connect the other end of the cable to your LAN.

-Sample Ethernet port options.
-Port locations and speeds may vary by model.
+Sample iX9 controller.
+Port locations may vary by model.